4onen/elm-xml/README.md

+# _Public data interface incomplete_

+This is a version less than 0.0!
+Basically, I wouldn't recommend using this yet under any circumstances!

 ## Structured XML decoding for Elm

 Since the move to **Elm 0.19**, a number of dependencies I had for my development work on a neat toy project broke.
 Most of these dependencies were somewhat not-Elm-ish, and I shouldn't have been using them anyway.
 However, one of these dependencies was [ymtszw/elm-xml-decode](https://github.com/ymtszw/elm-xml-decode/tree/1.0.1).
 For a number of reasons, I want to decode a bunch of structured XML using Elm, because conversion to another data format is hard.
 I made this library to help with that.